ymzayek/nilearn-EBRAINS-hands-on/README.md

 $ cd nilearn-EBRAINS-hands-on
 ```

-Although not required, we recommend creating and activating a virtual environment before installing the requirements:
+Although not required, we recommend creating and activating a virtual environment before installing the requirements.
-The example show how to do this using Python venv module but you can use any environment package you're used to:
+The example shows how to do this using Python venv module but you can use any environment management tool you're used to:

 ```
 python3 -m venv nilearn_tutorial